 Treatment of Hoarding Disorder

-Cognitive-behavioral therapy that is tailored to treat the specific hoarding symptoms may also be helpful.
-For example, such therapy focuses on helping patients discard items, refrain from acquiring new possessions (if excessive acquisition is a problem), and improve their decision-making abilities.
+Cognitive-behavioral therapy that is tailored to treat the specific hoarding symptoms is usually first-line therapy.
+However, clinical trials for cognitive-behavioral therapy have shown mixed results (1, 2 Treatment references Hoarding disorder is characterized by persistent difficulty discarding or parting with possessions, regardless of their actual value.
+This difficulty results in the accumulation of possessions... read more ).
+Therapy focuses on helping patients discard items, refrain from acquiring new possessions (if excessive acquisition is a problem), and improve their decision-making abilities.

 Motivational techniques are often needed to encourage patients to participate and stay in treatment.